-- (1) Attendance of a funeral is limited to a maximum of 50 persons, with persons observing a distance of at least one and a half metres from each other, and if the venue is too small to hold 50 persons observing a the venue may be used. - (2) Night vigils are not allowed. - (3) After-funeral gatherings, gatherings, including "after-tears" gatherings are not allowed. - (4) During a funeral, a person must wear a face mask and adhere to all health protocols and social distancing measures. - (5) The duration of a funeral is restricted to a maximum of two hours.
+- (1) Attendance of a funeral is limited to a maximum of 50 persons, with persons observing a distance of at least one and a half metres from each other, and if the venue is too small to hold 50 persons observing a distance of at least one and a half metres from each other then not more than 50 percent of the capacity of the venue may be, used. - (2) Night vigils are not allowed. - (3) After-funeral gatherings, including "after-tears" gatherings, are not allowed. - (4) During a funeral, a person must wear a face mask and adhere to all health protocols and social distancing measures. - (5) The duration of a funeral is restricted to a maximum of two hours.

-- (1) Every person, when attending a gathering and in order to limit exposure to COVID-19 must- - (a) wear a face mask; - (b) adhere to all health protocols; - (c) maintain a distance of at least one and a half metres from each other; and - (d) adhere to any other health protocols and social distancing measures as provided for in directions issued by the relevant Cabinet member after consultation with the Cabinet member responsible for health.
+- (1) Every person, when attending a gathering and in order to limit exposure to COVID-19 must- - (a) wear a face mask; - (b) adhere to all health protocols; - (c) maintain a distance of at least one and a half metres from each other; and - (d) adhere to any other health protocols and social distancing measures as provided for in directions issued by the relevant Cabinet member after consultation with the Cabinet member responsible for health. - (2) An owner or operator of any indoor or outdoor facility where gatherings are held must display the certificate of occupancy which sets out the maximum number of persons the facility may hold. - (3) (a) Gatherings at faith-based institutions, are permitted but limited to 50 persons or less for indoor venues and 100 persons or less for outdoor venues and if the venue is too small to hold the prescribed number of persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used: Provided that all health protocols and social distancing measures are adhered to as provided for in directions issued by the Cabinet member responsible for cooperative governance and traditional affairs: Provided further that there is strict adherence to the hours of curfew as provided for in regulation 33(1). - (b) All social gatherings are prohibited.